 How to Apply

-If you are applying for a postgraduate taught course, you should apply directly to Postgraduate Admissions via the online application system (AIMS).
+If you are applying for a postgraduate taught course, you should apply directly to Postgraduate Admissions via the online application system (AIMS) via the link below.
 If you are applying for a postgraduate taught course, you should apply via the International Centre.
 If you are applying for a PGCE Primary, Secondary or Early Years programmes, please note there is a separate procedure.
-Please email firstname.lastname@example.org and we will forward your details on to PGCE Admissions.
+Please email email@example.com and we will forward your details on to PGCE Admissions.
 If you are applying for a research degree, please visit the relevant web pages or follow the links on the right hand side of this page.

 Paper application forms are no longer issued, except in cases where an online application would impossible for the candidate.
 Please complete the relevant online application on our website.